You are using an outdated browser. Please upgrade your browser to improve your experience.

 To diagnose plantar fasciitis, your doctor will physically examine your foot by testing your reflexes, balance, coordination, muscle strength, and muscle tone.
 Your doctor may also advise a magnetic resonance imaging (MRI) or X-ray to rule out other others sources of your pain, such as a pinched nerve, stress fracture, or bone spur.

-Treatment for plantar fasciitis includes medication, physical therapy, shock wave therapy, or surgery.
+Treatment for plantar fasciitis includes chiropractic care, medication, physical therapy, shock wave therapy, or surgery.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen are used to treat the inflammation and pain of plantar fasciitis, but they won't cure the condition.
 Corticosteroids can also be used to ease pain and reduce inflammation.
 Corticosteroids are applied either as a topical solution in conjunction with a non-painful electric current or through injections to the affected area.